'Ready Player One': More Than 120 Easter Eggs To Look Out For

 Next to a vibrant Saturday Night Fever homage (1977) in the nightclub scene, there are shout-outs to ’80s music icons the likes of Michael Jackson, Prince, and Duran Duran as Parzival tries out various outfit options before his date with Olivia Cooke’s character Artemis.
 There are also a number of big chart hits from the era on the soundtrack such as Van Halen’s “Jump” (1983) and Joan Jett’s “I Hate Myself for Loving You” (1988).

-Comics and Superheroes References
+Comics And Superheroes References

 Batman can’t be missed and neither is Superman, but keep a sharp eye for the likes of Catwoman, Harley Quinn, The Joker, Wonder Woman, Deathstroke, and Hello Kitty, which the viewing team from the Chicago Tribune claimed they spotted.